romifauzi/DialogGraphEditor/README.md

 - Refer to `EventTriggerer.cs` and `EventReceiver.cs` for triggering event from the Dialog graph and receiving event to a gameObject.
 ---

+This add-on is heavily inspired from https://www.youtube.com/watch?v=Spa8au6cOmo by **Sasquatch B Studios**, with additional modification to do custom condition evaluation and event triggering.

 Enjoy using **Dialog Graph Editor** to create branching narrative in your Unity projects and please report any bug, Thanks!